-In May 2017, the Santa Rosa City Council passed City Ordinance ORD-2018-012 in an effort to meet the growing needs for housing.
+Four of the five priorities are related to spurring housing development in the City.
 Identifying downtown housing as a Tier 1 priority, the city council sought to incentivize building in priority development areas (including the downtown core), authorize the negotiation of development agreements and offer city-owned properties to help support that development.
-Currently, the downtown core of Santa Rosa offers little residential housing in an area that sees some of the highest public transportation traffic in the entirety of Sonoma County.
+Currently, the downtown core of Santa Rosa offers little residential housing in an area that sees some of the highest employment base in the entirety of Sonoma County.

 In addition to housing, the city is looking to meet the needs of green and sustainable living.
 It has identified the need to make these changes to increase walkability, reduce greenhouse gases, create a better quality of life and increase foot traffic to local businesses.
 The plan may also be a boon to a more city-oriented growth, such as boosting transit-oriented development that will provide an increase in sales taxes and property taxes as well as reduce infrastructure costs and provide a positive economic impact.